ppond264/CRM/Campaign_Response_Model/README.md

 ### Support Vector Machine

 ## Conclusion
-After we fixed imbalanced data, it's more reliable (AUC score is quite high). then we input the data into 3 model of classification then compare results which is better than other.
-We found that ... model have the highest AUC score and also there aren't overfit because AUC score of test dataset is acceptable.
-Then, we could use this model for predict response rate to more customers with that accaracy.
+After we classify our train and test dataset though those models, the best model is Logistic Regression with XGBoost.
+AUC Score frome Logistic Regression is quite high and is around AUC score of test dataset.
+AUC score of train dataset from Random Forests model is 1.0 but AUC score of test data set is belower than then it means this model overfit.
+SVM and KNN have less AUC score than Logistic Regression